juxhouse/bela-resources/README.md

 ## Synchronizing your Code Repositories

-Set up these two commands as a repository action or as an optional pipeline step.
-Set it up to run after your main CI/CD pipeline has completed.
+Set up these two commands as a repository action or as an optional pipeline step after your main CI/CD pipeline steps have completed.

 #### 1. Run the `BELA Updater` docker app.

-   It runs with the `--network=none` argument for secure containment and produces a single `bela-update.json` file.
+   It runs with the `--network=none` argument for secure containment.

+   It detects all projects in the repository and produces a single `bela-update.json` file.

    See examples for the supported languages:
    - C#